frostbrosracing/Pewlett-Hackard-Analysis/README.md

 ![retirement_titles_adjusted.png](https://github.com/frostbrosracing/Pewlett-Hackard-Analysis/blob/main/Images/retirement_titles_adjusted.png)

-This adjustment shows the former employee no longer listed along with the current employees who are retirement eligible.
+- This adjustment shows the former employee no longer listed along with the current employees who are retirement eligible.

+- Once more, according to the prompt the evidence of former employees is shown in the query to return the unique titles of eligible retirees.

 ![unique_titles.png](https://github.com/frostbrosracing/Pewlett-Hackard-Analysis/blob/main/Images/unique_titles.png)

 ![unique_titles_query.png](https://github.com/frostbrosracing/Pewlett-Hackard-Analysis/blob/main/Images/unique_titles_query.png)

-Included below is a comparison of the actual current total employees along with the expected results for retirement eligible employees from Deliverable 1, and the adjusted retirement eligible employees as filtered with the "to_date" set to "9999-01-01"
+- Included below is a comparison of the actual current total employees along with the expected results for retirement eligible employees from Deliverable 1, and the adjusted retirement eligible employees as filtered with the "to_date" set to "9999-01-01"
 ![employee_numbers_comparison.png](https://github.com/frostbrosracing/Pewlett-Hackard-Analysis/blob/main/Images/employee_numbers_comparison.png)

-The employee has a pretty significant task ahead to fill the roles of the retirees with eligible new hires.
-Along with this influx of new employees, a mentorship program should be put in place where select retirees will be chosen to train current employees who are eligible for promotion to higher positions within the company.

 According to the flawed numbers, of the total ***240,124*** total current employees at Pewlett Hackard, ***90,398*** are eligible to retire.
 This represents almost **38%** of the total workforce.
 The actual adjusted numbers aren't much better though.
 The adjustment shows a total of ***72,458***  eligible retirees.
-This adjustment shows a total of **30%** of the total workforce.
+This represents a total of **30%** of the total workforce preparing to retire.

-The parameters for the mentorship program show only ***1,549***

-90398 about to retire
-240124 total current workforce

-37.6% of total current workforce about to retire

-Adjusted numbers
-72458 about to retire
-240124 total current workforce

-30.2% of total current workforce about to retire

 ## Pewlett Hackard Human Resources Analysis Summary
-Because there are only ***1,549*** eligible employees for the mentorship program, time is of the essence to get new employees on the books as quickly as possible.
-The total number of remaining employees is ***167,666***.
+Two main factors need to be considered in order to prepare for this ***"Silver Tsunami"***.
+In order to keep the overall number of employees within a safe operating margin, no more than ***10%*** of the positions should be allowed to be vacant before an appreciable impact might be made to the company. ***10%*** of the total company is just over ***24,000*** positions being left vacant.
+This means that **at least** ***49,000*** positions need to be filled as quickly as possible.
+Additionally, because there are only ***1,549*** eligible employees for the mentorship program, time is of the essence to get these positions filled.
+The corrected total number of remaining employees is ***167,666***.
 This represents a ratio of just over **100 to 1** for each mentor.
 The parameters for eligible mentors may need to be widened in order to offer a more reasonable ratio.